Luminted/thesis4real-server/design_document_draft.md

 Players can sit on opposit sides of the table.
 Players always see themselves sitting at the "bottom" of the table.
 Transformations are needed to be applied to the movement of cards.

 # Story#7 - Lobby
-Players can are furts put in a lobby where they can create, join and leave rooms.
+Players are put in a lobby where they can create, join and leave rooms.

 * Rooms can be set to private with passwords
 * Room can hold at least 4 persons